Handbook of Business Procedures

 The primary purpose for establishing a service center is to enable The University of Texas at Austin to charge and recover costs incurred for goods or services used and required in support of sponsored research programs or academic needs.
 A service center can provide services to internal and external users.

-Service centers are established to obtain operational efficiencies, eliminate duplication of effort, and provide access to specialized skills.
+Service centers are established to obtain operational efficiencies, eliminate duplication of effort, and provide access to specialized services and/or products.
 Departments or units are encouraged to utilize existing service centers before requesting to establish a new service center.